Whitepaper: Building the Business Case for an Alumni Platform (Part 3)

 Alumni programs can be a fairly new concept for many executives.
 Proving the ROI of your program is a great opportunity to show the impact that engaging employees for life can have on a company’s bottom line if relationships with corporate alumni are properly cultivated and managed.

-In our benchmarking report, each year respondents ranked the top three business drivers for Alumni Programs consistently as:
+In our benchmarking reports, each year respondents ranked the top three business drivers for Alumni Programs consistently as:

 We recommend centering your metrics around these three key categories that resonate with management and showcasing this at least once a year to your stakeholders.
 You will also want to maintain your own metrics throughout the year that measure alumni engagement.
 A qualitative and quantitative approach covers all bases.